Van-Vu/traffic-classifier-project/writeup_template.md

 | 2.70083819e-05	      			| Speed limit (30km/h)					 				|
 | 4.84815075e-07				    | End of speed limit (80km/h)      							|

-For the second image, the model is really sure that this is a Ahead only sign (probability of 1) and there's no other classification
+For the second image, the model is really sure that this is a Ahead only sign (probability of 1).
+Other classifications are very low

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|